malbrain/database/README.md

 malbrain/database
 ==========================

 A working project for High-concurrency B-tree/ARTree Database source code in C.  This project was created as a sub-module for the /www.github.com/malbrain/javascript-database project, but it can also be used by itself as a database/indexing library.
+The API is documented on the Wiki pages.

 The standalone.c test program exercises the basic functionality of the database, and can be used as a sample database application.
 For a more complete example of how MVCC and transactions can be implemented on the database core functionality, please see the javascript-database project, partcularly the js_db*.c files.